ctdunc/ctdunc.github.io/_blog/dash-clientside-lsp.md

 For neovim, I use [ts_ls](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md#ts_ls).
-For VS C*de, I would bet (some) money that Microsoft's implementation is installed the moment you open a TypeScript file, or at least that there is a clippy popup along the lines of "Hey there!
+For VS C*de, I would bet (some) money that Microsoft's implementation is installed the moment you open a TypeScript file, or at least that there is a clippy popup along the lines of
+> Hey there!
 It looks like you're trying to edit a TypeScript file!
-Would you like some help with that?"
+Would you like some help with that?

 Anyways, [here are the docs](https://code.visualstudio.com/Docs/languages/typescript) just in case.
 For other editors, you're own your own, cowboy.